boytchev/disfigure/index.md

 **You've been warned.**

 Under the skin it uses quaternions and bent 3D spaces, but you do not need to know them.
-It is called *Disfigure* because the very first attempt to bent space turned the model into a horrifying mess of limbs.
+It is called *Disfigure* because the very first attempt at bending space turned the model into a horrifying mess of limbs.
 It still gives me nightmares.

 * [**Disfigure.js** user guide](https://boytchev.github.io/disfigure/docs/userguide.html)